ywx/FormatFortranIndentPlugin/readme.txt

 For information on Code::Blocks IDE for Fortran, please see http://darmar.vgtu.lt/ or http://code.google.com/p/fortranproject/

-Last updated: March 26th 2013
+Last updated: May 1th 2013